acoppes/acoppes/site/_drafts/test-draft.markdown

 My experience with ECS goes back to 2010 when we started making games at Gemserk with [@rgarat](https://twitter.com/rgarat), we used [Artemis](https://blog.gemserk.com/2011/11/13/scripting-with-artemis/) at that time to make games and to make the port of Clash of the Olympians.
 Over the years I used different ECS frameworks for different games and I even developerd my own for [Iron Marines Invasion](https://www.ironmarinesinvasion.com/)[^1].
 Now, I use the Community maintained fork of [LeoECS](https://github.com/LeoECSCommunity) for my current games.

-In ECS, An Entity, which is just an identifier, can have one or more Components, holding the data.
+In ECS, An Entity, which is just an identifier, can have zero or more Components, holding the data.
 Systems have the logic to process entities with a set of Components in order to transform the data from one state to another.
+Here is a great [source of information](https://github.com/SanderMertens/ecs-faq) about ECS.

+If you come from an OOP background you have to [change your mindset](https://github.com/SanderMertens/ecs-faq#how-is-ecs-different-from-oop) in order to use ECS properly.

 For me, ECS is both a different programming paradigm (you have to change how you solve things) and a way to structure the code in order to achieve big performance improvements, different frameworks might go deeper in this aspect but all share the basics.